I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-signalsynchronizationobjectfromgpucb.md

 <p>If this callback function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.</p>

 ## -remarks
 <p>This function semantics are similar to existing <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-signalsynchronizationobject2cb.md">pfnSignalSynchronizationObject2Cb</a> call.
 In addition, the function supports monitored fence objects and an array of monitored fence values to signal.</p>

-<p>This function semantics are similar to existing <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-signalsynchronizationobject2cb.md">pfnSignalSynchronizationObject2Cb</a> call.
-In addition, the function supports monitored fence objects and an array of monitored fence values to signal.</p>

 ## -requirements